icfnext/aem-library/src/site/markdown/services.md

 This class can be extended by implementations of `com.icfolson.aem.library.core.services.cache.CacheService` to expose cache stats and cache variables.

-### Abstract Sling Service

-`com.icfolson.aem.library.core.services.AbstractSlingService`

-The `com.icfolson.aem.library.services.AbstractSlingService` class can be used as a base for OSGi services that require an administrative `Session` and/or `ResourceResolver`.
-Usage of this class does not imply any particular service type or implementation details but simply provides methods for acquiring and closing the underlying Sling and JCR administrative resources.

 ### Selective Replication Service

 `com.icfolson.aem.library.core.services.replication.SelectiveReplicationService`